Deploy Kubernetes cluster using Kubernetes Engine

 --docker-username={ACCESS_KEY} \

-Deploy the server for the example project.
+Deploy the server of the example project:

-Deploy server deploymentcat <<EOF | kubectl create -f-
+Server deploymentcat <<EOF | kubectl create -f-

 apiVersion: apps/v1